Justin Timberlake Considered Performing At Coachella, But Declined Due To Tour Conflicts

-Sources said that Timberlake was very close to joining the performance and was very positive about the reunion.
+Sources said that Timberlake was very close to joining the performance, and was very positive about the potential reunion.
 However, he wasn’t able to work rehearsals around his tour schedule.

 According to an insider, Justin was willing to participate in the Coachella performance because it was a one-time exclusive event.

-Grande, who performed as one of the music festival’s few female headliners, and one of the youngest, declared to the crowd how important the Coachella spot was to her.
+Grande, who performed as one of the music festival’s few female headliners (as well as one of the youngest), declared to the crowd how important the Coachella spot was to her.

 “I’ve been rehearsing my whole f**king life for this moment.”